 In most modern marriages both spouses work to support their family and to move toward common goals such as children’s college expenses, a larger house or retirement.
-During marriage, most costs associated with housing, cars, and other resources are shared between husband and wife.
+During a marriage, most costs associated with the housing, cars, and other resources are shared between husband and wife.

 Aside from the emotional impact, divorce, whether it takes place in West Michigan or anywhere else, can create another layer of hardship when both partners suddenly find themselves house or apartment hunting, or in need of another car.
 The resulting financial challenges can add to the stress of an already difficult situation.